+In case of LTM cell switch, the "successful handover" refers to a successful completion of the RA procedure in case of RACH-based LTM or the successful reception of RRCReconfigurationComplete in case of RACH-less LTM.

 In case of CHO, the Too Late Handover, Too Early Handover and Handover to Wrong Cell in the definition above means Too Late CHO Execution, Too Early CHO Execution and CHO Execution to Wrong Cell.

+In case of LTM Cell switch, the Too Late Handover, Too Early Handover and Handover to Wrong Cell in the definition above means Too Late LTM cell switch, Too Early LTM cell switch and LTM cell switch to Wrong Cell.

+Editor’s note 1: FFS if LTM recovery needs to be captured in the definitions.

+Editor’s note 2: For the too late LTM cell switch, FFS if the re-establishment cell is a candidate cell, a cell not selected by CU, or both.

 The detailed detection mechanisms for too late handover, too early handover and handover to wrong cell are carried out through the following in the NG-RAN node that served the UE before the reported connection failure:

-- Intra-system Too Late Handover: there is no recent handover for the UE prior to the connection failure e.g. the UE reported timer is absent or larger than the configured threshold (e.g. Tstore_UE_cntxt), or if CHO is configured but the CHO execution is not initiated for the UE prior to the connection failure, e.g. the UE reported timer is absent or larger than the configured threshold (e.g. Tstore_UE_cntxt).
+- Intra-system Too Late Handover: there is no recent handover for the UE prior to the connection failure e.g. the UE reported timer is absent or larger than the configured threshold (e.g. Tstore_UE_cntxt), or if CHO is configured but the CHO execution is not initiated for the UE prior to the connection failure, e.g. the UE reported timer is absent or larger than the configured threshold (e.g. Tstore_UE_cntxt), or if LTM is configured but the LTM execution is not initiated for the UE prior to the connection failure, e.g. the UE reported timer is absent or larger than the configured threshold (e.g. Tstore_UE_cntxt)..

-- Intra-system Too Early Handover: there is a recent handover for the UE prior to the connection failure e.g. the UE reported timer is smaller than the configured threshold (e.g. Tstore_UE_cntxt), and the first re-establishment attempt cell/the successful re-connect cell is the cell that served the UE at the last handover initialisation or fall back to the source cell configuration in case of DAPS HO.
+- Intra-system Too Early Handover: there is a recent handover/LTM for the UE prior to the connection failure e.g. the UE reported timer is smaller than the configured threshold (e.g. Tstore_UE_cntxt), and the first re-establishment attempt cell/the successful re-connect cell is the cell that served the UE at the last handover/LTM initialisation or fall back to the source cell configuration in case of DAPS HO.

-- Intra-system Handover to Wrong Cell: there is a recent handover for the UE prior to the connection failure e.g. the UE reported timer is smaller than the configured threshold (e.g. Tstore_UE_cntxt), and the first re-establishment attempt cell/ the cell UE attempts to re-connect/the cell UE attempts CHO recovery is neither the cell that served the UE at the last handover initialisation nor the cell that served the UE where the RLF happened or the cell that the handover was initialized toward.
+- Intra-system Handover to Wrong Cell: there is a recent handover for the UE prior to the connection failure e.g. the UE reported timer is smaller than the configured threshold (e.g. Tstore_UE_cntxt), and the first re-establishment attempt cell/ the cell UE attempts to re-connect/the cell UE attempts CHO recovery/the cell UE attempts LTM recovery is neither the cell that served the UE at the last handover/LTM initialisation nor the cell that served the UE where the RLF happened or the cell that the handover/LTM was initialized toward.

-The "UE reported timer" above indicates the time elapsed since the last handover initialisation until connection failure or the time elapsed since the CHO execution until connection failure.
+The "UE reported timer" above indicates the time elapsed since the last handover initialisation until connection failure or the time elapsed since the CHO execution until connection failure or the time elapsed since the LTM execution until connection failure.

 4 Annex 2: MRO for CHO with candidate SCG - Scenarios